Skip to main content

 At 5 round trips per day on ES, the spread alone costs $2,500/month.
 On a $25,000 account, that's 10% of your capital every month just in spread costs, before a single commission dollar.
 On a $50,000 prop firm account, it's 5%.
 The math is the same: the more you trade, the more the spread eats.

-This doesn't mean you should avoid trading.
-It means your strategy needs to account for these costs.
-A setup targeting 8 points on ES ($400 per contract) can absorb a 1-tick spread without breaking a sweat.
-A setup targeting 2 points ($100 per contract)?
-The spread just ate 25% of your potential profit before the trade even started.
 The tighter your targets, the more the spread matters.
+A setup targeting 8 points on ES ($400) absorbs a 1-tick spread easily.
+A setup targeting 2 points ($100)?
+The spread ate 25% of your potential profit before the trade started.

-Now that you can calculate what the spread costs you per trade, per day, and per month, the next lesson shifts to reading what all this buying and selling produces on your screen: price charts.
-You'll learn how four numbers per candle (open, high, low, close) tell you who controlled each time period and where they lost control.
+Now that you can calculate what the spread costs you per trade, per day, and per month, the next lesson shifts to reading price charts.

 01Test